translation/laravel/README.md

 ## List of clients for Translation.io

-These implementations were usually started by contributors for their own projects.
+The following clients are officially supported by [Translation.io](https://translation.io) and are well documented.

-Some of them are officially supported by [Translation.io](https://translation.io) and some are not yet supported.
-However, they are quite well documented.
+Some of these implementations (and other non-officially supported ones) were started by contributors for their own translation projects.

-Thanks a lot to these contributors for their hard work!
+We are thankful to all contributors for their hard work!

 ### Ruby on Rails (Ruby)